 60,000 Years of Aboriginal Culture

-Aboriginal culture dates back as far as between 60,000 to 80,000 years.
-This is when Aboriginal people first settled in Australia.
+Aboriginal culture dates back as far as between 40,000 – 60,000 years, possibly longer.
+This is when Aboriginal people first settled in what is now known as Australia.
 The first evidence of Aboriginal ethos or philosophy is evident in the still visible rock art which dates back more than 20,000 years.

 Ochres were used to paint on rocks.
 Archaeologists have been able to date remains and findings as far back as 40,000 to 60,000 years from discoveries of primal campsites.